hrc2/hrc2.github.io/people/_posts/2016-03-26-vighnesh-vatsal.md

 cv:
 alum: false
 ---
-Vighnesh Vatsal is a 3rd year Ph.D student in the lab, working on collaboration with wearable robotics.
+Vighnesh Vatsal is a 3rd year Ph.D candidate in the lab, working on collaboration with [wearable robotics](http://hrc2.io/projects/ThirdArm).